ahheckel/FSL-scripts/README.md

 * Define GLMs for each module using FSL's Glm (./grp/GLM).
   For Freesurfer stats see https://surfer.nmr.mgh.harvard.edu/fswiki/FsgdExamples and
                            https://surfer.nmr.mgh.harvard.edu/fswiki/RepeatedMeasuresAnova
-* Copy and edit config* files in ./subj (if preprocessing settings differ across subjects/sessions).
+* Copy and edit config* files in ./subj (if preprocessing settings vary across subjects/sessions).
 * Run ```./run_script.sh``` to start processing.

-Directory structure and naming of input files and subjects/session is defined in './globalvars'.
+Processing settings, acquisition parameters, directory structure and naming of input files and subjects/session are defined in './globalvars'.
-Example:
+Processing settings and acquisition parameters that vary across subjects/sessions are defined in ./subj/config_* files.
+Example directory tree:
 ```
 my-study              study-directory
   |